backstage/community/project-areas/README.md

 requirements.
 In order to help onboard new areas, they can be created as incubating project areas, which means that the ownership will be shared with the Backstage core maintainers.

+### How come there are a lot more project area channels on Discord than there are project areas?

+The project area channels on Discord have been created to help focus discussions around specific parts of the project.
+Many of the channels could potentially become their own project areas with distinct ownership in the future.